 Of course, legibility is still very impressive with all the data readily available at just a single glance.
 Perhaps, given all the amount of lume poured on this varnish matt black dial, this is an ultimate dress watch for those obsessed with superb readability in almost all lighting scenarios.

-In this regard, the watch reminds me the 2009 Glashütte Original Senator Navigator Perpetual Calendar model that turned a fairly ordinary dressy timekeeper into a luxury pilot’s watch although the brand didn’t really positioned it as such.
+In this regard, it reminds me of the 2009 Glashütte Original Senator Navigator Perpetual Calendar model that turned a fairly ordinary dressy timekeeper into a luxury pilot’s watch although the brand didn’t really position it as such.
 The same happened with this Senator Observer.

 Frankly, it is really amazing to see how it only takes a few minor brushes here and there to completely change the overall look and feel of the timepiece.

-Just like the aforementioned 2012 Observer, the new watch is still powered by a member of their Caliber GO 100 family.
+Just like the aforementioned 2012 Observer, the ref.
+100-14-07-02-30 is still powered by a member of their Caliber GO 100 family.
 Called Caliber 100-15, this mechanism still features the same double-barrel energy storage system that allows the timekeeper to keep on going for at least 55 hours after being fully wound.